-Nobel laureate Toni Morrison dead at 88
+World mourns the death of Nobel laureate Toni Morrison

 Publisher Alfred A. Knopf announced that Morrison died Monday night at Montefiore Medical Center in New York.
 Morrison’s family issued a statement through Knopf saying she died after a brief illness.

 Few authors rose in such rapid, spectacular style.
 She was nearly 40 when her first novel, “The Bluest Eye,” was published.
 By her early 60s, after just six novels, she had become the first black woman to receive the Nobel literature prize, praised in 1993 by the Swedish academy for her “visionary force” and for her delving into “language itself, a language she wants to liberate” from categories of black and white.
-In 2019.
-She was featured in an acclaimed documentary, “Toni Morrison: The Pieces I Am.”
+In 2012, Barack Obama awarded her a Presidential Medal of Freedom.

+“Her writing was not just beautiful but meaningful — a challenge to our conscience and a call to greater empathy,” Obama wrote Tuesday on his Facebook page.
+“She was as good a storyteller, as captivating, in person as she was on the page.”

 Morrison helped raise American multiculturalism to the world stage and helped uncensor her country’s past, unearthing the lives of the unknown and the unwanted, those she would call “the unfree at the heart of the democratic experiment.”
 In her novels, history — black history — was a trove of poetry, tragedy, love, adventure and good old gossip, whether in small-town Ohio in “Sula” or big-city Harlem in “Jazz.”
 She regarded race as a social construct and through language founded the better world her characters suffered to attain.
 Morrison wove everything from African literature and slave folklore to the Bible and Gabriel Garcia Marquez into the most diverse, yet harmonious, of literary communities.